kedacore/keda-docs/content/docs/2.4/scalers/selenium-grid-scaler.md

         browserName: 'chrome'
 ```

-The above example will create chrome browser nodes equal to the requests pending in session queue for chrome browser.
+The above example will create Chrome browser nodes equal to the requests pending in session queue for Chrome browser.

-Similary for firefox
+Similary for Firefox

 ```yaml
 apiVersion: keda.sh/v1alpha1